ZjWeb200/UrEvent/README.md

 ## Overview

 Many of us may wish to participate fun events on weekends, such as watching a soccer game or going to a concert.
 However, we may not know which events are available in the near future, their locations or where to purchase tickets.
-Jupiter is a full stack system that aims to use personalization to improve event search and recommendation.
+Jupiter is a full stack web service that aims to use personalization to improve event search and recommendation.

 **Front end**: Interactive web page for users to search events and purchase tickets utilizing AJAX technology

-**Back end**: RESTful web service applying Apache Tomcat Web Server with MySQL RDMS and live on Amazon EC2
+**Back end**: Java servlets with RESTful APIs based on Apache Tomcat Server plus MySQL RDMS and live on Amazon EC2

-**The Framework**:
+**The Big Picture**:
 ![framework](https://user-images.githubusercontent.com/31113955/40943470-166d7324-6806-11e8-84dd-4e16f31614f0.png)

-**The Architecture**:
+**The Inner Logic**:
 ![architecture](https://user-images.githubusercontent.com/31113955/40943643-c04315c0-6806-11e8-80bc-ba6bc700f0cc.png)

 ## How does it Work